I'm Bill Fox, the Founder, and Editor at Forward Thinking Workplaces.

-Welcome to Forward Thinking Workplaces.
-I'm Bill Fox and in this forum I host a new type of conversation for the 21st century that's discovering the people, insights, and strategies that lead to Forward Thinking minds, leaders, and workplaces of the future — today.
+In this forum, I host a new type of conversation for the 21st century that's discovering the people, insights, and strategies that lead to Forward Thinking teams, leaders, and workplaces of the future — today.

 In our ongoing conversation with pioneering global business and thought leaders, we challenge each leader with the following six questions: